CT scan

 Aftercare for CT scan

-Once the scan is finished, the CT scanner table will move back out of the scanner ring.
-Your radiographer will come back into the room and lower the table so you can get down.
-If you’ve had an intravenous (IV) contrast, they’ll remove the cannula from your arm.
+Once the scan is finished, your radiographer will come back into the room and lower the table so you can get down.
+If you had an intravenous (IV) contrast, they’ll remove the cannula from your arm.
 You’ll need to stay in the radiology department for 15 to 30 minutes if you’ve had IV contrast, to make sure you don’t have any side-effects.
 Otherwise, you’ll be able to go home as soon as you feel ready.

 Before you go home, ask your radiographer when you can expect to get your results.
-It can take a week or two for them to come through.
+It can take a week or 2 for them to come through.

 A radiologist (a doctor who specialises in using imaging methods to diagnose medical conditions) will review your results.
 They’ll usually send a report to the doctor who referred you for the CT scan.